eecs298/eecs298.github.io/docs/final_project_outline.md

 # Submission

 You will submit the written report and the minimum working product as a .zip via Gradescope as a group.
 Gradescope has a rubric with points for this assignment.
 Make sure to enter all of your teammates in the prompt when submitting.
 You will be graded as a group.
-It should be one page (in a reasonable format like 12pt, single-spaced).
+It should be no shorter than 4-5 pages (in a reasonable format like 12pt, single-spaced).
 All work should be cited; any citation format is acceptable.

 # Rubric